 Can I donate breast milk?

-- if you have ever tested positive for diseases such as HIV, hepatitis B or hepatitis C, tuberculosis or cancer
+- if you have ever had tested positive for diseases such as HIV, hepatitis B, hepatitis C

 - what medicines you are taking